Let’s talk about cars and driving.

 The thrill and independence of it was unmatched.
-You got behind the wheel, turned the key and off you went, totally in control; a personal feeling of freedom you got in no other way.
+You got behind the wheel, turned the key and off you went: totally in control of your destination, a personal feeling of freedom you could get in no other way.
 You and the car had a bond.

 There was a time when a man could pride himself on being an expert at parallel parking.
 Now the car says, “Get out of the way.
 I got this.”

 Today, your cruise control can continually adjust itself to the car in front of you.
 Your vehicle can tell you what’s behind it and tell you not to change lanes because there’s a car coming.

 You’re not driving the car anymore: The car is driving you.